MeowChan27/sensors-project1/readme.txt

 About creating webpage using data collected with sensors.

-First need to run the Python main.py program to collect data from the sensors and insert them into the database(MySQL).
+First need to "flask run" on this folder (you need to install the framework flash & add it to the env variable).
 The database initialy contains a table atmosphere with 4 columns (time, temp, hum, pressure).

-Then maybe need a Rest API to get data from the database to print them on the website...
+A program which collect data from the sensors should insert it into the atmosphere table (init_db.py).

+Currently working on the framework d3js & fetch on Javascript to have a better graphic...